 The Orthodox Apostles Fast was officially established during the Ecumenical Council of Nicea in 325 AD.
 It was decided that the Fast must start on the second Monday after the Feast of Pentecost (or the next day after the Feast of All Saints) and lasts right until the day when we commemorate the martyrdom of the Apostles Peter and Paul.
 This is why it is often called the Peter and Paul Fast.

 Each year the Fast starts and ends on different dates and even in different months.
 This means that its length is not set, but determined by the day of the Ressurection or simply Pascha.
-For example, in 2021 the Apostles Fast will last for two weeks.
+For example, in 2022 the Apostles Fast lasted for three weeks.

 In general, the Holy Apostles Fast may last from 8 to 49 days, depending on the year.